svenhofstede/svenhofstede.github.io/content/about/index.md

 * Data is stored on combination of S3/Hive and Databricks.
 Final datasets in Snowflake
 * Everything runs on self-managed, auto-scaling EKS clusters on AWS

-### Ravago - Senior Software engineer
+#### Ravago - Senior Software engineer

 *2017 - 2019*

 Development of new features of in-house ERP system based on Spring Boot

 * Investigating bug reports and implementing fixes
 * Code reviews, technical analysis and review functional analysis
 * Lead administrator of multiple Kubernetes clusters
 * Automation of development pipelines using Bamboo and Jenkins

-### Johnson & Johnson - Big Data engineer
+#### Johnson & Johnson - Big Data engineer

 *2012 - 2017*

-* Set up Data lake environment in Cloudera cluster.
-* Develop ingestion mechanism into Data lake (CSV, Databases,SharePoint, REST, ..)
+* Develop ingestion mechanism into Data lake (CSV, Databases,SharePoint, REST, ..) in Cloudera cluster
 * Develop datamarts using Apache Spark (Scala and Python) and Hive/Impala.

 ## Education

 I completed my bachelor in Computer Science in 2012 at the Thomas More Colleage in Geel, Belgium

-## Languages

-I'm native speaker in both English and Dutch.